The MENTOR Framework: Six Things To Improve your Feedback Sessions

 I’ve founded two startups and co-founded another, exited my last one, invested on a handful, and founded an accelerator.
 That added considerable experience to shape myself into a better mentor, and I’ve been paying it forward for some time now:

-- I’ve written 10,000+ emails with feedback on pitches, ideas, business models, or simply recommending useful literature on specific topics the founders needed to improve
+- I’ve written 10,000+ emails with fact-based feedback on pitches, ideas, business models, or simply recommending useful literature on specific topics the founders needed to improve

 Those would be just numbers if I weren’t a conscious perfectionist.
 As a consequence, I’m insanely cautious about two things: a) achieving the best outcome I can, as every perfectionist desires, and b) doing more with less to quickly reach the intended results, thus reducing my exposure as a shameful perfectionist.
 To be more effective and efficient, I spend considerable time trying to find my work patterns and molding those into frameworks – always increasing reuse and reducing waste.